 Hands for Hope

-This annual fundraiser for El Buen Samaritano will still happen this year, with the aim to provide Thanksgiving meal packages to more than 1,000 low-income Austin families.
+This annual fundraiser for El Buen Samaritano provides Thanksgiving meal packages to more than 1,000 low-income Austin families.
 Preparations begin in October.
 Feel free to contact Fr.
 Cameron with any questions.

 Trinity Center Cold Weather Shelter provides a warm, inviting environment and a meal for women at Trinity Center on weekend nights when the temperature is below freezing.
 Volunteers serve evening or overnight.
 Contact, firstname.lastname@example.org